Who are you?

 If you’re interested in writing a Guest Factor piece, please email me at GrahamFactor@substack.com.

 I do not own the rights to any pieces entitled “Guest Factor” as those are submitted by third parties.
 I also do not own the copyright to comments posted here, except the ones posted by me.
 Accordingly, I cannot authorize anybody to copy them.

 I do own the copyright to the original works I have posted here.
 You are free to republish that work in whole or part so long as you comply with the terms of the Creative Commons Share-Alike License and link back to this blog.

-Subscribing also means you’ll get a chance to post comments on the website.
-I will do my best to respond to all good-faith comments or questions.
+My default policy is to allow any comments that are not illegal, and I will do my best to respond to all good-faith comments or questions.
+I enjoy having an open debate and we have a great cohort of smart commenters here.
 No promises will be made or kept to trolls, however, I will tend to err on the side of presuming all comments and questions are submitted in good faith.

 I reserve the right to delete comments that don’t contribute to the discussion in any way, including insults, racism, etc. If I remove a comment I’ll do my best to explain that decision to the commenter and the readership.

 I object to the notion that the internet is or should be a permanent record.
 I liked the old-school internet, and see social media, blogging, and comments as being an expression of a person’s opinion at a specific point in time—not something that should follow that person around forever.
 Accordingly, I usually remove “open threads” after about two months.

 I also close comments on old posts, “archive” all substantive comments including my replies (minus usernames) by putting them in the body of the post itself, and then delete all comments.
 This is important to me because frequently the back and forth with readers ends with me correcting or clarifying something.
 Non-substantive comments (“I liked this post!”) are not preserved.